Drink 8 cups of water a day to change the quality of your life and your health.

 More Tips for Drinking 8 Cups of Water a Day

-Some of these may seem stupidly simple but trust me, they are important.
+Some of these may seem surprisingly simple but trust me, they’re important.

 - Be a stickler for finishing your tumbler before refilling.
 You’ll know exactly where you are with your goal.